ChidumamAmadi-Obi/RISC-Style-ALU/README.md

 # 32-Bit ALU on the Tang Nano 9k FPGA

-A project to design and implement a 32-bit Arithmetic Logic Unit (ALU) on the Gowin Tang Nano 9K FPGA using Verilog.
+32-bit Arithmetic Logic Unit (ALU) on the Gowin Tang Nano 9K FPGA using Verilog.
 This project aims to deepen my understanding of digital design, Verilog, and FPGA workflows.

 ## Project Status
 🚧 In Progress